Honors Courses at Oakton

 *This may be calculated on the basis of the GPA maintained per semester since joining the Honors Program—recognizing that students may come to Oakton after an absence of some time and a pre-existing GPA that is too low to bring up to a 3.25 by the time of graduation or transfer.

-Spring 2025 Honors Courses
+Fall 2026 Honors Courses

 Learning Communities (register for both classes):